· Compliance · 13 min read

 The Cost

 At $93,058 per day, a drum found 30 days over its limit represents a theoretical exposure of $2.79 million.
-Actual enforcement settlements are typically lower, but the EPA’s penalty calculus specifically adjusts for the economic benefit gained from delayed disposal.
-If delaying shipment saved the facility $10,000 in hauling costs, that benefit will be added to the base penalty.
+Actual enforcement settlements are typically lower, but the EPA’s RCRA civil penalty policy specifically accounts for the economic benefit gained from delayed disposal.
+If delaying shipment saved the facility $10,000 in hauling costs, that benefit can be added to the base penalty.

 Violation #2: Failure to Document Weekly Inspections

-Both SQGs and LQGs are required to inspect all Central Accumulation Areas at least weekly.
-The inspection must check for leaks, damaged containers, open lids, aisle blockages, and — critically — approaching accumulation deadlines.
-Results must be recorded in a written log that includes:
+Both SQGs and LQGs are required to inspect central accumulation areas at least weekly.
+The federal container rules specifically call out leaks and container deterioration; in practice, a defensible inspection record should also make open lids, aisle blockages, and approaching accumulation deadlines visible.
+A useful written log includes:

-The critical point most EHS teams miss: The regulation requires the inspection to be documented, not just performed.
-An inspector does not care whether the walk-through happened — they can only see what was written down.
-A facility that inspected every single week but logged nothing has the same legal exposure as a facility that never inspected.
+The critical point most EHS teams miss: The inspection has to be provable, not just performed.
+An inspector does not care whether the walk-through happened in someone’s memory — they can only see what was written down.
+A facility that inspected every single week but logged nothing has very little audit defense.

 Why It Keeps Happening